prosthetichead/GarlicPress/help.md

    - Within this window, you can:
      - View the Game Art update status for all the selected games.
      - Preview the game art for the most recently updated game.
      - Choose the desired Media Layer Collection from a single dropdown menu.
 This will apply to all selected games.
+     - Check the Allow only local media update checkbox if you want to force the update of local media even if game is not found on ScreenScraper.fr.
+It will only update if you have added local media to the Media Layer Collection.
      - Begin the art update process using the **Start Button**.

 ### **ScreenScraper.fr**